Non-fixation for conservative stochastic dynamics on the line: Finite volume dynamics and Abelian property

 To see this consider the following modification of the ARW dynamics.
 Given a configuration $\eta$ on $\Z$, and $M\in \N$, let $\widehat{\eta}_M$ denote the restriction of $\eta$ on $[-M,M]$.
 With the initial configuration $\widehat{\eta}_M$, consider ARW process with the restriction that particles that move out of $[-M,M]$ are deleted from the system (alternatively they fall asleep immediately irrespective of everything else).
-Since initially there are (almost surely) finitely many particles in the system, and since any particle not falling asleep will eventually exit $[-M,M]$ it is easy to argue that this process will stabilize almost surely, i.e., all particles will fall asleep in finite time.
+Since initially there are (almost surely) finitely many particles in the system, and since any particle not falling asleep will eventually exit $[-M,M]$ it is easy to argue that this process will stabilize almost surely.

-The object of interest at this point is the number of transitions happening at the origin, we call this $u_M(0)$ (formal definitions appear in the next subsection).
-One now considers a coupling all the truncated ARWs on one common probability space.
+The object of interest at this point is $u_M(0)$, the number of transitions happening at the origin, (formal definitions appear in the next subsection).
+One now considers a coupling of all the truncated ARWs on one common probability space.
 We denote the underlying measure by $\mathscr{P}$ (formal definition appears in \S~\ref{s:ver1}).
-As an important consequence of the so Abelian property is that under the above coupling the sequence it follows that $u_{M}(0)$ is nondecreasing in $M$.
+An important consequence of the so called Abelian property is that under the above coupling, it follows that the sequence $u_{M}(0)$ is nondecreasing in $M$.
 Let

-\nin We then have the following lemma.
+We then have the following lemma.

-\begin{lemma}\cite[Lemma 4]{RS12} Let $\nu$ be a translation invariant ergodic measure with finite particle density $\E_{\nu}(\eta(0))< \infty.$ Then \end{lemma} \nin
+\begin{lemma}\cite[Lemma 4]{RS12} Let $\nu$ be a translation invariant ergodic measure with finite particle density $\E_{\nu}(\eta(0))< \infty.$ Then \end{lemma}